-- Plantings at areas of town during spring thru fall including town properties and street medians. - Maintain a program of replacement of plantings due to "winter kill", as well as maintaining landscaping around service signs. - Continue the flower barrel project along Main Street and Burnside Avenue and purchasing of additional barrels to enhance these areas. - Continue the Arbor Day Celebration at a school and purchasing a tree and Mountain Laurel bush for said school. - Continue to award Beautification Awards to a business and residential property from June to September. - Continue to award a Special Recognition Award to a neighborhood group or organization in town that have demonstrated exceptional efforts to make our town a more beautiful place to live and work. - Continue to sponsor HOLIDAY FEST '17, which will be held on December 1st thru December 4th.
-This will be our 25th year celebration. - Continue the Remembrance Fund seeking donations for trees to be planted as a memorial gift or to honor a loved one. - Continue to serve as the town's Tree Board to comply with the designation of "TREE CITY USA" awarded to the town since 1997 by the National Arbor Day Foundation to present. - · Continue to plant additional perennial gardens thru out town.
+- Plantings at areas of town during spring thru fall including town properties and street medians. - Maintain a program of replacement of plantings due to "winter kill", as well as maintaining landscaping around service signs. - Continue the flower barrel project along Main Street and Burnside Avenue and purchasing of additional barrels to enhance these areas. - Continue the Arbor Day Celebration at a school and purchasing a tree and Mountain Laurel bush for said school. - Continue to award Beautification Awards to a business and residential property from June to September. - Continue to award a Special Recognition Award to a neighborhood group or organization in town that have demonstrated exceptional efforts to make our town a more beautiful place to live and work. - Continue to sponsor HOLIDAY FEST '18, which will be held on December 7th thru December 10th. - Continue the Remembrance Fund seeking donations for trees to be planted as a memorial gift or to honor a loved one. - Continue to serve as the town's Tree Board to comply with the designation of "TREE CITY USA" awarded to the town since 1997 by the National Arbor Day Foundation to present. - Continue to plant additional perennial gardens thru out town.